-Beginning with the academic year 2020-2021, compulsory school age shall mean no later than age six (6) until age eighteen (18).
-The term does not include a student who holds a certificate of graduation from a regularly accredited, licensed, registered or approved high school.
+The compulsory school attendance age is under 17 years.
+Any student under 17 having more than three (3) unexcused absences during the school term will subject his or her parents to a fine.
 When a student has accumulated three (3) days of unlawful absences, a first offense notice will be sent to the parents.
 After the first notice is resolved, the next day during the school term that the student is unlawfully absent becomes the second offense.
 This offense is subject to a fine, according to the compulsory school attendance law.